muzixing/draft-king-rokui-ainetops-usecases/draft-king-rokui-ainetops-usecases.md

    groups.
 The Network Management Research Group (NMRG) explores AI applications in networking, providing a foundation for fault injection methodologies.
-The Traffic Engineering Architecture and Signaling (TEAS) working group’s work on resilience and path computation (e.g., RFC 8453 for ACTN) supports multi-layer testing.
+The Traffic Engineering Architecture and Signaling (TEAS) working group's work on resilience and path computation (e.g., RFC 8453 for ACTN) supports multi-layer testing.
 Extensions to YANG (NETMOD), PCEP (PCE), and telemetry protocols (OPSAWG) could standardize fault injection and resilience assessment, fostering